-If the Okta service requires the use of domain name in the external Okta identity, configure the append_domain parameter in the [username_transform] section.
+To simply append a string to the gateway username, configure the append_domain parameter.
 In this case, SPS automatically appends the @ character and the value of this option to the username from the session, and uses the resulting username on the Okta server to authenticate the user.
-For example, if the domain is set to append_domain: example.com and the username is Example.User, the SPS plugin will look for the user Example.User@example.com on the Okta server.
+For example, if the domain is set as append_domain: example.com and the username is Example.User, the SPS plugin will look for the user Example.User@example.com on the Okta server.

-If you configure both the append_domain parameter in the [username_transform] section and the [usermapping source=ldap_server] section of the SPS Okta plugin, SPS appends the @ character and the value of the append_domain parameter to the value retrieved from the LDAP database.
+If you configure both the append_domain parameter and the [ldap] section of the SPS Okta plugin, SPS appends the @ character and the value of the append_domain parameter to the value retrieved from the LDAP database.